We'll be happy to call you when it's convenient for you

 Take a look at the annuity options that are available to you when you arrange an annuity.
 They include options for:

-• How often your annuity income is paid: When arranging an annuity, you can choose how frequently you receive your income.
-Payments can typically be made monthly, quarterly, biannually or annually, depending on your preference.
+How often your annuity income is paid: Choose to receive your income monthly, quarterly, biannually or annually.

-• How long your annuity income is paid for: The duration of your annuity income depends on the type of annuity you choose.
-A lifetime annuity provides guaranteed income for the rest of your life, while a fixed-term annuity pays out for a set period, after which you can explore other options.
+How long your annuity income is paid for: Choose between a lifetime annuity for guaranteed income for the rest of your life, or a fixed-term annuity pays out for a set period, after which you can explore other options.

-• Protecting your annuity income against inflation: To safeguard the value of your annuity income, you can choose an inflation-linked option.
-This ensures your income increases over time, helping to maintain your spending power as living costs rise.
-Your income would typically start with lower initial payments compared to a level annuity.
-Getting an annuity comparison is important to fully understand the income difference you can expect initially, and the long-term pros and cons of each option.
+Protecting your annuity income against inflation: Choose an inflation-linked annuity to help maintain spending power, with payments that increase annually.
+Bear in mind that initial payments typically start lower than a level annuity.
+Getting an annuity comparison is important to fully understand the income difference you can expect initially.
 Read more about annuity inflation protection here.

-The annuity rate offered by your chosen annuity provider is one of the factors that determines how much income you receive.
+Your annuity rate determines how much income you’ll receive from your pension.
 Annuity providers typically link the rate they offer to the yields of long-term government bonds/gilts.
 These yields are linked to the Bank of England base rate, and when yields rise, annuity rates are also likely to rise.

 Buying an annuity might be something you do just once in your lifetime, so it’s important to get the best deal through a pension annuity comparison.
 Make the wrong choice, and it could cost you thousands over the course of your annuity or lifetime.

-More recently, in September 2024 a report from retirement specialists Just Group confirmed that the gap between the best and worst annuity rates is still an issue.
-They say a healthy 75-year old could get up to 20% more income by shopping around, and 13% more at age 65.
+In September 2024 a report from retirement specialists Just Group confirmed that a healthy 75-year old could get up to 20% more income by shopping around, and 13% more at age 65.
 The gap could be even higher for people who qualify for an enhanced annuity on grounds of poor health or certain lifestyle factors.

-There’s a simple way to compare annuity rates without the hassle of contacting multiple companies.
-Make just one call to Retirement Line and we can explain everything to you and run a detailed annuity comparison on your behalf.
+There’s a simple way to compare annuity income without the hassle of contacting multiple companies.
+Just make a call to Retirement Line and we’ll explain everything, then run a detailed pension annuity comparison on your behalf.

-For your added peace of mind, our Best Quote Guarantee earns you a £250 M&S gift voucher if you receive a better annuity quotation on a like-for-like basis directly from another broker or provider¹.
+And for extra peace of mind, our Best Quote Guarantee gives you a £250 M&S gift voucher if you find a better like-for-like quote from another broker or provider¹.

-If you are planning a pension annuity comparison then that’s good news – it’s your first step to achieving a bigger retirement income for your money.
-Before you get started, it’s really important to consider your priorities and understand your options to ensure you get the right product for you.
+Before you start comparing, it’s really important to consider your priorities and understand your options to ensure you get the right product for you.
 Here are some helpful tips:

 Understand your annuity options.
 Take time to understand the different types of annuities available: lifetime, fixed-term and enhanced annuities.
 Our Annuity Specialists can take you through your options.

 Know your priorities.
-Consider what’s important to you, such as how often you want to receive payments, whether you want to include death benefits, and whether you want to protect your income against inflation.
+Consider how often you want to receive payments, whether you want to include death benefits, and whether you want to protect your income against inflation.

 Be honest about your health.
 Providers offer enhanced rates for lifetime annuities based on factors like smoking, health conditions and taking prescription medication.
-Be honest about your health and lifestyle to ensure you receive the most accurate quote.
+Be honest about your health and lifestyle to help secure a better rate.

 Consider inflation.
 An annuity with level payments might start with higher income, but inflation can erode their value over time.
 Consider whether an inflation-linked annuity suits your long-term needs.

 Look beyond the headline rate.
-Consider the optional features that can help you tailor your annuity to your needs.
-Guarantee periods, for instance, can protect your income for loved ones if you pass away soon after purchasing the annuity.
+Consider optional features like Guarantee periods, for instance, which can protect your income for loved ones if you pass away soon after purchasing the annuity.

 Seek specialist guidance.
 Buying an annuity is often a one-time decision with lasting implications.
 Asking for an annuity comparison on your behalf can save you time and gain you access to preferential rates.

-Remember, take your time to compare your options.
+Remember, take your time when you compare your annuity options.
 Your annuity choice is one of the biggest financial decisions you’ll make, so make sure it aligns with your needs and goals.

 Use our online pension annuity comparison tool

-For a free, no-obligation pension annuity comparison, try our free annuity calculator.
-It takes just a moment or two to complete, but will mean you’ll be able to compare annuities from leading providers in seconds.
+For a free, no-obligation pension annuity comparison, try our free annuity calculator to compare annuities from leading providers in seconds.

 Why do I need to compare different providers’ annuity rates?

 Annuity rates can vary significantly between providers, which means the income you receive in retirement could differ substantially depending on your choice.
-When you compare annuity rates, you maximise your chances of securing the best deal for your circumstances, potentially increasing your retirement income by thousands over time.
+When you compare annuities, you maximise your chances of securing the best deal for your circumstances, potentially increasing your retirement income by thousands over time.

 Retirement Line simplifies this process by obtaining quotes from the UK's leading annuity providers, ensuring you have access to competitive rates.